emilioxavier/MSUthemes/README.md

     find the directory
 2. Open Finder and navigate to that directory
 3. Select all `.ttf` files
-4. Double-click any font file and click “Install Font” in Font Book
+4. Double-click any selected font file and click the “Install” button in Font Book
 5. Restart R/RStudio/VS Code

 #### Windows